PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-StrongBoss.md

 ### Setup of Settings

+**Switch Settings:**
 1. Screen size: Must be 100% within the Switch settings

+**Program Settings:**
-2. Video Resolution: 1920 x 1080 or higher in program settings.
+1. Video Resolution: 1080p or higher

+**Game Settings:**
-3. Text Speed: Fast
+1. Text Speed: Fast
-4. Casual mode: Off
+2. Casual mode: Off
-5. The "Send to Boxes" option must be set to "Automatic".
+3. The "Send to Boxes" option must be set to "Automatic".
-6. Nicknaming needs to be off.
+4. Nicknaming needs to be off.
-7. System time: Un-synced

 This must be done to all participating Switches.